-- gain positive media coverage by identifying key corporate messages and communicating these to the media through face-to-face briefings and interviews, press releases. - give Copeland Borough Council a voice and influence by taking an active role in and working jointly with strategic partnership groups (eg West Cumbria Strategic Forum, County Communications Group and Neighbourhood Forums)). - further develop the editorial quality and design of Copeland Matters
+- gain positive media coverage by identifying key corporate messages and communicating these to the media through face-to-face briefings and interviews, press releases. - give Copeland Borough Council a voice and influence by taking an active role in strategic partnership groups (eg West Cumbria Strategic Forum, County Communications Group). - further develop the editorial quality and design of Copeland Matters